jmccu2010/thedocs/projects/index.md

 ## My Projects

-I will be building my projects using the following hardware & software.
+I will be building my projects using the following hardware, software & Resources

 ### Hardware
 - ThinkCentre M715 Tiny (2nd Gen)